 Online users have higher expectations than ever before and often do their fair share of digging around on Google before committing to a purchase.
 Nowadays, business sites often tailor themselves around user experience, responsive web design, website speed, and seamless navigation.

-This post will cover the basics of modern web design for small businesses and e-commerce sites that aim to make an impact on their potential customers.
+This post will cover the basics of modern web design for brands and businesses that aim to impact their potential customers online.

-Before getting into the ‘must-haves, you’ll want to establish some key objectives that are going to make the new website a success.
+Before getting into the must-haves, you’ll want to establish some key objectives that will help make the new website a success.
 By making sure your plan supports higher-level business objectives, you’ll be able to validate your web design and development decisions from the get-go.

 Here are a few common goals for business websites within different departments in an organization:

 - Marketing – Drive organic traffic, generate leads and retain existing customers.

 - Sales – Increase conversions and online sales.